openedx/paragon/src/DataTable/README.md

 Bulk actions are not visible unless rows have been selected.

 ### Actions
-An action can also be definied as an additional column on the table.
+An action can also be defined as an additional column on the table.
 The Cell property can be defined to display any component that a user requires.
 It will receive the row as props.
 You can pass a function to render custom components for bulk actions and table actions.